Bird Migration: Help Track Migratory Birds

 The sight of thousands of migratory birds soaring overhead or circling for a landing at a stopover site is a symbol of wildlife at its best and freedom in action.
 Yet that symbol is in jeopardy.

 Scientists have noted and studied the decline in the numbers of migratory bird species for several decades, and two likely reasons have emerged as the greatest threats to their survival: destruction of the tropical forests where many birds spend the winter, and disruption of their breeding and stopover habitats, especially coastal areas.
-Fifty percent of the total US population now lives within 50 miles of a coastal area, and that number is projected to rise to 60 percent by 2010, according to the Smithsonian Migratory Bird Center.
+Nearly 40 percent of the total US population lives in counties along the coast, and that number is projected to rise to nearly 50 percent by 2020, according to the National Oceanic and Atmospheric Administration.
 This encroachment by humans, along with rising sea levels and coastal erosion, are a serious threat to migratory birds.

 Other reasons for the decline of migratory birds include hazards encountered during migration, such as:

 These factors are estimated to reduce by half all the birds that head south for the winter.
 Yet another danger is exposure to pesticides, which can cause death as well as reproductive problems, both of which reduce bird populations.
 Pesticide contamination is generally worse in Latin America, where many migratory birds make their winter homes, than in more northern areas.